Novros/reactiveworld-pages/_posts/2018-06-03-Observable-utility.md

 ```

 ## Utility functions
-In this section we will look at some functions, which do different things.
+In this section we will look at some functions, which do some useful things.

 ### Delay
 It will shift forward begin of source Observable by specified time.